vtrlx/lgi/docs/reference.md

 - `LuaGObject.yield()`

-When called, unlocks LuaGObject state lock, for a while, thus allowing potentially blocked callbacks or signals to enter the Lua state.
+When called, unlocks LuaGObject's state lock, thus allowing potentially blocked callbacks or signals to enter the Lua state.
 When using LuaGObject with GLib's MainLoop (which is automatically started when intializing Gtk or Adw), this call is not needed at all.

 ## GObject Basic Constructs